 Into the Blue: 10 Days Diving Raja Ampat's Underwater Kingdom

 From Sorong, a 2-hour ferry crosses to Waisai, the administrative capital of Raja Ampat.
-From Waisai, a speedboat takes you to whichever island you're staying on — anywhere from 30 minutes to 3 hours.
+From Waisai, a speedboat carries you to whichever island you're staying on — anywhere from 30 minutes to 3 hours.

 The Water

-But numbers don't capture what it's like to descend at Cape Kri and see the reef alive.
+But numbers don't capture what it's like to descend at Cape Kri and find the reef alive.
 Not the careful, curated life of a well-managed marine park — the chaotic, overwhelming, sensory-overloading life of an ecosystem that has never been depleted.

 Manta Sandy